Ionization-based search for magnetic monopoles using the NOvA Far Detector: NOvA Far Detector

 Shielded only by a 3.6\,m water equivalent overburden, the FD is exposed to a cosmic-ray flux of 150~kHz.
 It is a segmented tracking calorimeter, of dimensions $\mathrm{15.5~ m \times 15.5~ m \times 59.8~ m}$, with 896 planes of 384 PVC cells~\cite{novapvc}.
 The cells are filled with an organic scintillator (mineral oil mixed with 5\% pseudocumene), which accounts for 63\% of the mass of the detector~\cite{novascintillator}.
 The cells have dimensions {$\mathrm{1,550~cm \times 3.9~cm \times 6.6~cm}$} and are oriented in alternating vertical and horizontal views, as shown in Fig.~\ref{fig:novadetectors}, to achieve three-dimensional (3D) event reconstruction.
 Planes with horizontal cells make up the YZ view, while planes with vertical cells make up the XZ view.
 Each cell contains a looped wavelength-shifting (WLS) fiber that runs along its length to collect light, which is guided to a photodetector.
 NOvA uses avalanche photodiodes (APDs) as photodetectors.
 Both ends of the fiber from each cell are coupled to one pixel of a 32-pixel APD array.

-When a charged particle passes through a scintillator-filled cell, it produces light that is captured by the fiber, converted from blue (400--450~nm) to green (490--550~nm), and transmitted to the corresponding APD pixel.
+When a charged particle passes through a scintillator-filled cell, it produces light that is captured and converted from blue (400--450~nm) to green (490--550~nm) by the fluorescent dye in the WLS fiber.
+A portion of the light emitted by the dye is guided within the fiber via total internal reflection.
+As it travels along the fiber, a significant fraction of the shorter‑wavelength component ($<$ 520~nm) is absorbed, while longer‑wavelength light is only weakly attenuated.
+In the wavelength range corresponding to the fiber output, the APD exhibits a quantum efficiency of 85\% and produces a robust signal for the minimum ionizing particles passing through any point along the length of a cell.
 The APD converts light into an electrical signal, which is continuously sampled every 500~ns and digitized by an analog-to-digital converter (ADC).
 The resulting digital signal appears as a pulse, whose height is proportional to the energy deposited in the cell.
 In the following text, we use \emph{ADC} to refer specifically to the digitized signal output.
 A \emph{hit} is recorded in a cell when the digitized samples meet a predefined criterion set individually for each APD pixel.
+The thresholds are defined as three times the measured RMS noise at installation, with the APDs both cooled and biased.
+This corresponds to roughly one-third of a minimum ionizing particle (MIP) signal originating from the far end.
+Variations between individual pixels can be as large as 10\%.
 Due to the alternating orientation of detector planes, each hit provides two-dimensional (2D) position information from either the XZ or YZ view, along with the time and magnitude of the energy deposited.
+The signature of the passage of a magnetic monopole through FD is discussed in more detail in Sec.~\ref{sec:simulation}.